joealden/corum-docs/src/analysis/3-investigation/5-existingSystems.md

 are no sub-forums, as it is a site dedicated only for computer science related topics such as programming.
 The user interface is very simple (and quite dated in my opinion), which means that it doesn't get in the users way.
-However, I believe that it is too simple, and too niche (As it is only for programmers).
+However, I believe that it is too simple, and too niche (as it is only for programmers).

 I believe that there is space in the forum software landscape for a site that is simpler than Reddit, but one with more features than Hacker News.
 This is where